Arush-Pimpalkar/Transfinitte23_BX1/README.md

 ## Get Started:

-Follow these steps to install and get started with our bot.
+Follow these steps to install and get started:

 ### Step 1: Clone the repository